paulduchesne/state/README.md

 **Introduction**

-Inspired as much by Annie Ernaux and Karl Ove Knausgaard as by Jer Thorp or Tim Berners-Lee, State is the latest iteration of a longstanding interest in modeling data into a personal knowledge graph.
+Inspired as much by Annie Ernaux and Karl Ove Knausgaard as by Jer Thorp or Tim Berners-Lee, State is the latest iteration of a longstanding interest in modelling data into a personal knowledge graph.
 This is intended as a technical exercise, potentially personally useful, and as a counterpoint to the clandestine accumulation of such data by others.

-The term "state" refers both to the represenattion of "states" of myself, as well as a platform where I can "state" information.
+The term "state" refers both to the representation of "states" of myself, and a platform where I can "state" information.

 → [Paul Duchesne](https://paulduchesne.github.io/state/resource/0ef53722-52ca-49c8-873d-3549a74914e8)